 What inspired you to write EXPLORER ACADEMY?

 I have always loved reading nonfiction - history, science, travel, weather, geography - you name it.
 A former TV news reporter and weather forecaster, I got my start in children’s literature writing library books for middle grade readers about the weather.
 Over time, I also started writing and publishing some of my fiction novels, too.
 This project for Nat Geo was an opportunity to combine my passion for nonfiction with my love of adventure stories.
-I get to use both left and right brain: utilizing my research skills as a journalist, as well as my imagination as a creator.
+I get to use both left and right brain: utilizing my research skills as a journalist, as well as my imagination.

 Which is your favorite book of the series?